"Faith is ... the certainty of things not seen" (Hebrews 11:1)

 Nicodemus later spoke with courage to remind his colleagues in the Sanhedrin that a person should be heard before being judged (John 7:50–51), and then, after the crucifixion, he helped to prepare the body of the reviled and executed Jesus for burial (John 19:39–42).
 In the same way, after meeting Jesus, the Samaritan woman – if she had been avoiding her neighbors – now found the courage to tell them all about the one she had met who was the Christ.

 We may not be like Nicodemus or like the Samaritan woman.
 Perhaps our lives are being lived out somewhere between those of the two individuals, the saint and the serial sinner.
-But like them, if we have met with Jesus in our lives, we will be strengthened to live above the opinions of others.
+But like them, if we have met with Jesus in our lives, we will be strengthened to live above the opinions of others when it comes to living out the truth.

 The Crown of Thorns